 The irony is that I went to Oxford on 12 grand and I came back from London and demanded 24 grand.
 And I thought "What!!?"
 I had only done a year.
 It kind of really frustrated me because I wasn't any different as a person; yes I had picked some more skills up but it just showed the power of having something on your CV.

 Yes, so at that point I decided never to work for anyone ever again"¦ as a named Chef.
 I didn't want it.
 So I decided to work obsessively.
 Learn the craft.
 Read as much as I could.
 Try techniques that I didn't know.
 So I went down that sort of route.

 So, would you say, from a profile point of view, that you started getting on peoples radar when you ran for the Roux Scholarship?
-Yes, I think so.